OpenITI/2021IslamicateWorldCourse/README.md

 ![Select Rproj](img/Rproj.png)

+If the project file is not there, choose `File > New Project`, and select the repository you cloned.

 4. In the bottom right corner, you will now see the contents of the project folder.
 Click one of the .Rmd files to edit it.

 5. Edit the file (use Pandoc markdown tags; full overview here: https://pandoc.org/MANUAL.html#pandocs-markdown)